The bottleneck

 prompt

-Create a snake game using simple HTML and host it as an APP
+Create a snake game using simple HTML and share the HTML file with me

 Try again with improved specifications